srijken/web-www-v2/content/newsroom/articles/buck-et-up-secure-your-aws-s3-buckets-now.en.md

 ### ☢️ Reputation damage

-If the data in your misconfigured S3 bucket contained sensitive data such as customer personal information, financial data, health records, or intellectual property, your organisation can suffer significant reputational harm.
+If the data in your misconfigured S3 bucket contained sensitive data such as customer personal information, financial data, health records, or intellectual property, your organisation could suffer significant reputational harm.
 The news of the data breach spreads quickly online, damaging customer trust and potentially leading to loss of business.
 This is because people generally don’t like to store sensitive data, such as personal health records or credit card numbers, with a company that has previously taken the protection of other people’s data for granted.
 In a world where data privacy is crucial, failing to secure an S3 bucket can have long-lasting effects on a company’s reputation.

 ### ☢️ Regulatory penalties